 • Stone Resin: non-porous and with excellent heat retention

-Choose the material you believe fits your budget and the vision you have of your dream tub.
+Choose the material you believe fits your budget and the vision you have of your dream bathtub.

 In answering this question, decide on the size of the drop in tub you plan to install.
 You should be able to consider the supporting base, deck, and even the platform.

-Depending on what the bathroom sizes are in your property, here are some types of drop in tubs that are usually installed in them.
+Depending on what the bathroom sizes are on your property, here are some types that are usually installed in them.

 • Medium-sized bathrooms: fitted into an alcove with one side of its deck exposed